tanvipp63/HLCVProject/README.md

-# Investigating Sub-Patch Spatial Information
+# Characterizing Sub-Patch Spatial Information in Vision Foundation Model Representations and its Implications for Feature Upsampling.

 High-Level Computer Vision Project (Summer 2026)